Timeline of Financial Innovation in Medieval Western Europe

 By

-13th century: French deficits due to war with the English leads them to tax the clergy, resulting in the Avignon captivity of the papacy.
-The Hanseatic league is established, laying the foundations for free trade.
+13th century: French expansion against the English Normans to retake Normandy.
+French deficits due to war with the English leads the King to introduce France's first taxes.
+France taxing the clergy started a conflict later escalating into the Avignon captivity of the papacy (the Pope now lives in France, not Rome).
+In Northern Europe the Hanseatic league is established, laying the foundations for free trade.

 Loading page...